 ECUADOR

-Communal house from Sisa Community thatched with leaves of "uksha" (Geonoma macrostachys), a palm species still abounding in the land of Kawsak Sacha, while over-harvested in the rest of the Kichwa Territory.
+Communal house from the Sisa Community thatched with leaves of "uksha" (Geonoma macrostachys), a palm species still abundant in the land of Kawsak Sacha, while over-harvested in the rest of the Kichwa Territory.

 People and Plants works closely with Sacha Warmi, an Ecuadorian grassroots organization that supports indigenous groups in Amazonian Ecuador to revitalize their local practices, know-how and institutions in ways that improve wellbeing, as understood and defined by indigenous people.
 Created in 2018 and run by a team of five, mostly indigenous, practitioners, Sacha Warmi draws on decades of experience developing the concept of intercultural health in ways that recognize and support its biocultural, holistic and dynamic nature as embodied in forests and cultural landscapes.